brinktrade/guides/content/0_creating-first-intent/README.md

 The `myRecurringIntent` intent object is made up of 3 fields: `actions`, `conditions`, and `replay`.

-The `actions` field is an array of objects that define the outcome(s) of our intent, in our case, a 5000 USDC -> ETH market swap.
+The `actions` field is an array of objects that define the outcome(s) of our intent, in our case, a 5000 USDC -> WETH market swap.
 We also set a 2.5% fee that the solver may take as an incentive to fulfill our intent.

 Similarly, the `conditions` field is an array of objects that define the conditions that the actions may be executed against.
 Here, we expect the actions to run at a block interval of 50,000 blocks for 12 intervals to meet our "once a week for 3 months" intent condition.